atrocore/atrocore/docs/01.atrocore/18.master-data-management/19.clusters/index.md

 ### Automatic Master Update

-When Update Master Automatically is enabled in the Master Data Entities configuration, any update to a staging record will automatically trigger an update of the corresponding master record according to the Merging Script – without requiring a manual re-confirmation.
+When Update Master Automatically is enabled in the Consolidation configuration, any update to a contributor record will automatically trigger an update of the corresponding master record according to the Consolidation Script – without requiring a manual re-confirmation.

-If automatic [field locking](https://store.atrocore.com/en/advanced-data-management/20113) on manual modification is enabled, updates from staging records will not overwrite fields in the master record that have been modified manually.
+If automatic [field locking](https://store.atrocore.com/en/advanced-data-management/20113) on manual modification is enabled, updates from contributor records will not overwrite fields in the master record that have been modified manually.

 ### Automatic Removal of Invalid Masters

-When **Delete Invalid Masters Automatically** is enabled in the Master Data Entities configuration, the system automatically removes invalid master records from clusters that already have a Golden Record set.
+When **Delete Invalid Masters Automatically** is enabled in the Consolidation configuration, the system automatically removes invalid master records from clusters that already have a Golden Record set.

 A cluster is considered to have invalid masters when it contains more than one master record — a state reflected by the **Invalid** cluster state.
 In this situation, all master records in the cluster except the designated Golden Record are considered invalid.
 With this option enabled, those excess master records are deleted automatically during the `Create Clusters` job run.